Moons of Neptune: Discovery

 Triton was discovered by William Lassell in 1846, just seventeen days after the discovery of Neptune.
 Nereid was discovered by Gerard P. Kuiper in 1949.
-The third moon, later named Larissa, was first observed by Harold J. Reitsema, William B. Hubbard, Larry A. Lebofsky and David J. Tholen on 24 May 1981.
+The third moon, later named Larissa, was first observed by Harold J. Reitsema, William B. Hubbard, Larry A. Lebofsky, and David J. Tholen on 24 May 1981.
 The astronomers were observing a star's close approach to Neptune, looking for rings similar to those discovered around Uranus four years earlier.
 If rings were present, the star's luminosity would decrease slightly just before the planet's closest approach.
-The star's luminosity dipped only for several seconds, which meant that it was due to a moon rather than a ring.
+The star's luminosity dipped only for several seconds, which meant that it was due to a moon rather than rings.

 No further moons were found until Voyager 2 flew by Neptune in 1989.
-Voyager 2 rediscovered Larissa and discovered five inner moons: Naiad, Thalassa, Despina, Galatea and Proteus.
-In 2001, two surveys using large ground-based telescopes found five additional outer irregular moons, bringing the total to thirteen.
-Follow-up surveys by two teams in 2002 and 2003 respectively re-observed all five of these moons, which are Halimede, Sao, Psamathe, Laomedeia, and Neso.
-The 2002 survey also found a sixth moon, but it could not be re-observed enough times to determine its orbit, and it thus became lost.
+Voyager 2 recovered Larissa and discovered five inner moons: Naiad, Thalassa, Despina, Galatea and Proteus.
+In 2002 and 2003, two surveys using large ground-based telescopes found five additional outer irregular moons, bringing the total to thirteen.
+These moons were Halimede, Sao, Laomedeia, Neso, and Psamathe.
+A sixth moon was also detected in 2002, but it could not be re-observed enough times to determine its orbit, so it became lost.

 In 2013 Mark R. Showalter discovered Hippocamp while examining Hubble Space Telescope images of Neptune's ring arcs from 2009.
 He used a technique similar to panning to compensate for orbital motion and allow stacking of multiple images to bring out faint details.
 After deciding on a whim to expand the search area to radii well beyond the rings, he found an unambiguous dot that represented the new moon.
 He then found it repeatedly in other archival HST images going back to 2004.
 Voyager 2, which had observed all of Neptune's other inner satellites, did not detect it during its 1989 flyby, due to its dimness.

 In 2021, Scott S. Sheppard and colleagues used the Subaru Telescope at Mauna Kea, Hawaii and discovered two more irregular moons of Neptune, which were announced in 2024.
 These two moons are provisionally designated S/2021 N 1 and S/2002 N 5.
 The latter turned out to be a recovery of the lost moon from 2002.